 </nav>

-Here, we use{% if item.NavList %}To determine whether the current main menu item has a submenu.
-If it does, use another{% for sub_item in item.NavList %}loop to render the submenu items,sub_itemthey also haveTitle/Link/IsCurrentsuch properties.
+Here, we use{% if item.NavList %}To determine if the current main menu item has a submenu.
+If it does, use one more time.{% for sub_item in item.NavList %}Loop to render the submenu items,sub_itemSimilarly, have.Title/Link/IsCurrentsuch properties.

 Through such a template structure, any modification you make in the background configuration will be immediately reflected on the website front-end, realizing the true meaning of dynamic menus.